Filter with Dynamic Focus

 randomdue to tokenization of the Lucene analyzer.

-- Entities below a Docker container, such as Host or Availability Zone, cannot be selected when scoping on kubernetes keywords.
+- Entities below a Docker container, such as Host or Availability Zone, cannot be selected when scoping on most kubernetes keywords.
 As an example, the query

 Using wildcard (*) inside double quotes ("") does not yield expected results.